seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 that certifies a clause unchanged is asserting the environment did not matter — which is the one thing the deviation itself proves false.
 Where a clause survives a move, the audit surface must record WHY it still holds, not only that it is the same text.

+**Revision 2026-09-01-d finishes that repair and closes the rule the two-source clause was standing in for.** `-a` moved the fifteen-minute ceiling off the LEVELS; it left the same ceiling on the STATUS, where on 01.09 it demoted a correct trade with no new measurement behind the demotion and took the whole `ЛУЧШИЕ СДЕЛКИ СЕЙЧАС` section with it. **A ceiling moved to a smaller object is not a repair, it is the same rule costing less per occurrence** — and it occurred on every thorough run, so it cost more. `-d` removes the second clock entirely: one freeze, one price, one moment, printed with the claim it anchors, and the reader who holds the current number does the comparison the engine cannot (map inv.
+57).
+The two-source rule leaves in the same revision and for the same reason: it was written for outside-list coins that had no feed, the payload has carried the whole perpetual book since 01.09, and a rule that outlives its own scarcity begins refusing what it was written to enable — on 01.09 it refused two fully argued candidates whose prices were in the file the run already had open.